SAMA-Communications/sama-server/README.md

 # SAMA - Simple but Advanced Messaging Alternative

 ## Overview

-The intention of another messging protocol is to provide an alternative solution to the wide spread XMPP messaging protocol (and to be honest - the only one wide spread 'standard' these days).
+The intention of another messging protocol is to provide an alternative solution to the wide spread [XMPP](https://xmpp.org) messaging protocol (and to be honest - the only wide spread 'standard' these days).

 XMPP is huge.
 XMPP covers pretty much every possible use case.
 These 2 things at the same time is main advantage and disvantage of it.

-Disclaimer: the origin author has 10+ years experience in building messaging apps and services based on top of XMPP.

-What personally I (and many other people) do not like about XMPP:
+What we personally (and many other people) do not like about XMPP:

 * Long connection & authentication flow, with a complexe session resumption management.
-* Lots of noisy traffic when use Roster
+* Lots of noisy traffic when use Roster for contact list.
 * Group chats is not a part of core protocol, hence there are many diffs in implementation when use private and group messaging.
 * Group chats: join room requirement.
 * Complexe and limited recent chats list implementation based on top of MAM XEP which always leads to implementing an additional separated HTTP service.
 * HTTP API is not a part of core protocol.
 HTTP API is much convenient for some operations like user signup, retrieve recent chats list, retrieve chat messages, block list, contact list etc.
 * Lots of diff XEPs which makes hard for newcomers to pick the right direction what should be used.

 With SAMA our goal is the following:
 * to provide the minimal but enough features set for implementing standard chat app and cover 90% use cases
-* as much as possible simple API
+* super simple and clean API
-* clustering support out of the box - to cover cases with big MAU easily from day 1.
+* out of the box clustering support - spine as many servers as needed to support big MAU.

+Disclaimer: the authors behind SAMA have 10+ years experience in building messaging apps and services based on top of XMPP protocol.

+## Development

+Make sure you have Node 18 installed.

+- `docker-compose up` to run dependant services (S3, Minio)
+- `npm install` and `npm run start` to run server

+## API

-## Transport
+### Transport

 * WSS
 * (TBA) TLS socket
 * (TBA) UDP channel
 * (TBA) QUIC

-## Authentication

-Login + pwd

-## API

 ### Create user